Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

       specified KeyVault and replace the `account_key` value as returned by Azure KeyVault.

-### Docker Registries: `docker_registry`
+### Docker and Singularity Registries: `docker_registry` and `singularity_registry`
-* (optional) `docker_registry` property defines logins for Docker registry servers.
-This property does not need to be defined if you are using only public repositories on Docker Hub.
+* (optional) `docker_registry` or `singularity_registry` property defines
+logins for Docker and Singularity registry servers.
+Currently, a Singularity registry server is a Docker registry server to support `docker://` private URIs.
+This property does not need to be defined if you are using only public repositories on Docker Hub or Singularity Hub.
 However, this is required if pulling from authenticated private registries such as a secured Azure Container Registry or private repositories on Docker Hub.
     * (optional) `hub` defines the login property to Docker Hub.
 This is only required for private repos on Docker Hub.
     * (optional) `username` username to log in to Docker Hub